ilivestrong/recipe-stats-calculator/README.md

 Recipe Stats Calculator
 ====

 This a CLI based Go application that processes JSON file with recipe data and calculate some stats.
+Loads json data into memory and spin up Goroutines to process the data to calculate results/stats.

 App Preview